HeliaHashemipour/Trade-Forecast/MLP/README.md

 - Visualization: The original and predicted GDP values for Canada are visualized using matplotlib.

-** Additional Notes **
+> [!NOTE]
-The code uses a fixed window size ('window_length') for the MLP model.
+> The code uses a fixed window size ('window_length') for the MLP model.
 You can experiment with different window sizes to see how it affects the model's performance.

-If you want to use data for other countries, ensure that you have the corresponding GDP data in the 'merged_data.csv' file or update the code to load data from a different CSV file.
+> If you want to use data for other countries, ensure that you have the corresponding GDP data in the 'merged_data.csv' file or update the code to load data from a different CSV file.

-This code provides a basic implementation of MLP for GDP prediction.
+> This code provides a basic implementation of MLP for GDP prediction.
 For real-world applications, consider further optimizations, hyperparameter tuning, and more sophisticated MLP architectures.